Se og Hør

+Editions

 Denmark

 Se og Hør first appeared in Denmark in 1939 as Det Ny Radioblad (The New Radio Magazine).
 In 1953 it began to cover the then new medium of television and changed its name to Se og Hør, retaining the old name as a subtitle.

 Se og Hør is the largest illustrated weekly in Denmark, with average weekly sales of 133,325 in the first half of 2012.
 In the 1980s and early 1990s, under former editor-in-chief Mogens E. Pedersen, it sold as many as 350,000 copies a week.
 Since November 2006, the magazine has awarded a journalism prize worth 150,000 kroner.

 In June 2009, Kim Henningsen became editor-in-chief at the Danish Se og Hør, succeeding Henrik Qvortrup, who had left in November 2008 to become political editor at TV2.

 In April 2014, Se og Hør was involved in a media scandal when they were accused of using illegally leaked information about celebrities' credit card transactions and flight seat numbers.